Book Review of “And Every Morning the Way Home Gets Longer and Longer” by Fredrik Backman.

 While all this sounds fascinating, what keeps this from becoming maudlin and makes it so incredible is the ethereal quality Backman instills in this little story, combined with the quiet, gentle poetry that practically floats across this narrative from beginning to end.
 (Oh, and by the way, that ending is so so subtle it will astound you).
 This is where Backman shines, and makes you want to reach out and hug him for allowing us to revel in his talent (and in the blessing that is his translator) with each new story.
 Unquestionably, this book deserves a full five stars, and I cannot recommend it more heartily than that.

-“And Every Morning the Way Home Gets Longer and Longer” by Fredrik Backman, released November 1, 2016 by Atria Books/Simon & Schuster is available from Amazon, Barnes & Noble, the website eBooks.com, iTunes (iBook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (promoting libraries and world literacy), as well as from an IndieBound store near you.
+“And Every Morning the Way Home Gets Longer and Longer” by Fredrik Backman, released November 1, 2016 by Atria Books/Simon & Schuster is available (via these affiliate links) from Amazon, Barnes & Noble, the website eBooks.com, iTunes (iBook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books (promoting libraries and world literacy), as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley in exchange for a fair review.